Judy Millar

 Penelope Judith Millar (born 1957) is a New Zealand artist, who lives in Auckland, New Zealand and Berlin, Germany.

 Education

-Millar received a BFA in 1980 and an MFA from Auckland University's Elam School of Fine Arts in 1983.
+Millar received a BFA in 1980 and an MFA from Auckland University's Elam School of Fine Arts in 1983, where she later became a professor.
 As recipient of a Scholarship from the Italian Government in 1990, she spent a year in Turin, Italy, where she studied Italian arts of the 1960s and 1970s.